anthonydourra/CTI-Detection-Awareness/CTI_Briefs/2025-05-26_interlock_ransomware.md

 - Block access to domains with uncommon TLDs (.xyz, .top, .click, .etc)
 - Enable SmartScreen
 - Educate users to be on the lookout for fake CAPTCHAs and to report them immediately.
-- See the [Fake CAPTCHAs](../Security_Awareness/Fake_CAPTCHAs.md) in the Security_Awareness directory for a sample security training and awareness email to be sent to users.
+- See the [Fake CAPTCHAs](../Security_Awareness/Fake_CAPTCHAs.md) file in the Security_Awareness directory for a sample security training and awareness email to be sent to users.

 ## Detection Guidance